georgeerol/IotAwsSpark/README.md

 2. Enter the user name.
 3. Select **Programmatic access** as the access type.
 This enables an access key ID and secret access key for the AWS API, CLI, SDK, and other development tools.
 4. Click **Next: Permissions** to set permissions for the user.
 You can:
-   - Add the user to a group with certain policies.
+   - Add the user to a group with specific policies.
    - Copy permissions from an existing user.
    - Attach policies directly.
 5. Follow through the rest of the steps (Tags, Review) and click **Create user** at the end.